vacp2p/rfc-index/vac/raw/decentralized-messaging-ethereum.md

 the function proceeds to call `process-welcome` and then exits.
 Otherwise, it extends `gamma.history` with the `add` operation.

-Line 5 determines whether the local user was already a group member at the time the "add" message was sent; this condition is typically true but may be false if multiple users were added concurrently.
+Line 5 determines whether the local user was already a group member at the time the `add` message was sent; this condition is typically true but may be false if multiple users were added concurrently.

 On lines 6 to 8, the ratchet for the sender of the *add* message is updated twice.